Dollar-Cost Averaging Simulator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Dollar-Cost Averaging (DCA) means investing fixed amounts at regular intervals regardless of market price.
 500/month into S&P 500 over 30 years = 180k contributed, ~610k final value at 7% average return.
-Forces buying more shares when prices fall (great), fewer when prices rise.
+Forces buying more shares when prices fall, fewer when prices rise.
 Removes timing decisions and emotion.

 DCA vs lump sum: lump sum wins mathematically 2/3 of the time (Vanguard study) because markets rise more than fall.
-But DCA wins behaviourally - reduces regret risk if market crashes after lump sum.
-For most people without large lump sums, DCA via salary deduction is the only realistic option.
-Best of both worlds: lump sum what you have, DCA new income.
+But DCA wins behaviourally - reduces regret risk if a market fall follows a lump-sum.
+Without a large lump sum available, regular contributions from income are the practical route.
+A blended approach some investors use is investing an existing lump sum and adding new income over time.

 A worked example

-With the defaults: monthly investment of 500, expected annual return of 7%, years of 20 years, annual volatility of 15%.
+With the defaults: monthly investment of 500, expected annual return of 7%, years of 20 years.
 The tool returns 260,463.33.
 You can adjust any input and the result updates as you type — no submit button, no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most

-The result responds to Monthly Investment, Expected Annual Return %, Years, and Annual Volatility %.
+The result responds to Monthly Investment, Expected Annual Return %, and Years.

 The formula behind this